DARPAI/Boltrade_DarpServer/README.md

 # 🚀 Boltrade DarpServer

-A server implementation for Boltrade  analytics using MCP (Model Control Protocol) , focusing on Solana token analysis.
+A server implementation for Boltrade  analytics using DARP, focusing on Solana token analysis.

 ## ✨ Features